Instituto Nacional de Estatística (Portugal)

-The Instituto Nacional de Estatística or INE (Portuguese for 'National Institute for Statistics') is the government office for national statistics of Portugal.
-In the English language, it is also branded as Statistics Portugal.
+The Instituto Nacional de Estatística or INE (Portuguese for "National Institute for Statistics"), also branded as Statistics Portugal in English, is the government institute for national statistics of Portugal.

-The INE is one of the components of the Portuguese National Statistical System (SEN), which also includes the Higher Council of Statistics, the Bank of Portugal and the regional statistical services the autonomous regions of the Azores and Madeira.
+INE is one of the components of the portuguese National Statistical System [pt] (SEN, Sistema de Estatística Nacional), which also includes the Higher Council of Statistics (CSE), the Bank of Portugal and the regional statistical services of the autonomous regions of the Azores and Madeira.
+It is a public institute with its own special regime and is therefore not under any specific unit of the State although it does respond directly to the Presidency of the Council of Ministers.
+Furthermore, it is directly represented in the Social and Economic Council (CES) [pt] of Portugal and its operations integrate the Eurostat european statistics framework system.

-It was established in 1935, as the successor of the Direcão-Geral de Estatística ('Directorate-General for Statistics') which had been created in 1896.
+INE is based out of Lisbon, having four regional delegations in each of the remaining territories outside the Lisbon region - Porto (Edifício Scala - North), Coimbra (Casa das Andorinhas - Centre), Évora (Alentejo) and Faro (Algarve).